jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-OrganizationAffiliation.page.md

 The [OrganizationAffiliation](https://www.hl7.org/fhir/R4/organizationaffiliation.html) resource supports formal and enduring one-to-many and many-to-many relationships between organisations, that fall outside of the strict organisation hierarchy.
 Each OrganizationAffiliation resource links a pair of organisations.
 One organisation can be considered to own the arrangement, while the other is a participating organisation.
 The relationship can optionally include details of the involved locations and healthcare services of the participating organisation.

+The DataStandardsWales-OrganizationAffiliation profile is derived from the [HL7 R4 OrganizationAffiliation](https://www.hl7.org/fhir/R4/organizationaffiliation.html) resource.
+It defines additional rules for use within health and care organisations in Wales.

 For example, within NHS Wales a "region" organisation represents a set of health board organisations that collaborate to provide certain services for their joint populations.
 This arrangement can be instantiated as a series of OrganizationAffiliation resources, each associating the owning region with a participating health board.

 A direct link to the Data Standards Wales asset can be accessed here - {{link:https://fhir.nhs.wales/StructureDefinition/DataStandardsWales-OrganizationAffiliation}}